ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Enough Talk !
 Numbers are here ! 🔥 Get detailed memory, CPU , app size and frame rate comparisons between Flutter and React Native</blockquote>

 <h3>4.
-Why Cross-Platform Development, will always be the future of Apps - <a href="https://medium.com/@omidbicker/why-cross-platform-development-will-always-be-the-future-of-apps-9da170a5c26a" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Build a Scaleable Movie App Using Jetpack Compose, Clean Architecture, and Dependency… - <a href="https://medium.com/@aamaulanabola10/how-to-build-a-scaleable-movie-app-using-jetpack-compose-clean-architecture-and-dependency-79224b0d7a79" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Omid Bicker`**
+✍️ **posted by `Aa Maulana`**

-<blockquote>Ah, cross-platform development — the phrase that used to make my skin crawl like a cat in a room full of Roombas.
-But, oh, how the tables…</blockquote>
+<blockquote>Building scalable and maintainable Android applications using Jetpack compose and Clean Architecture</blockquote>

 <h3>5.
 Most Free Promotion Advice Is Nonsense.
 Here’s What Worked For Us - <a href="https://medium.com/better-marketing/most-free-promotion-advice-is-nonsense-heres-what-worked-for-us-456ddc928a7c" target="_blank" rel="noopener noreferrer">link</a></h3>